+

 City Rationale

-Our European journey ends in Ireland for the last two episodes, the original subject of Joyce’s Ulysses.
+Our European journey ended in Ireland for the last two episodes, the original subject of Joyce’s Ulysses.
 Joyce once joked that if Dublin were to be destroyed by some catastrophe, it could be rebuilt brick by brick, using his novel.
 Ulysses is full of public and private spaces and street names, of particular details.
 It captures the animation of early twentieth-century street life.
 Dublin, despite its size, was more a town than a city; in a walk about town you were bound to meet friends and acquaintances (as Leopold Bloom does).
 Bloom and Stephen begin two winding journeys about the city and finally, as they are fated to do, meet properly at the end of the novel in Episode 17.
 Echoing the impersonal voice of the religious catechism, in this episode questions are asked about the characters that they could not ask themselves and thereby illumination is offered to the reader.
 It’s fitting therefore that the UEO project for this episode will culminate in a major Symposium in the home city of the novel with questions submitted from all 18 cities to be debated.

 Ulysses Episode